SpectralPlatypus/QWCModelTool/README.md

 # QWCModelTool
-Experimental tool for extracting models from Harry Potter: Quidditch World Cup.
+WIP tool for extracting models from Harry Potter: Quidditch World Cup.
 This tool can extract all mesh nodes located in an FPM file and convert their textures to PNG format.
 The output will be a
 [glb](https://www.khronos.org/gltf/) file, but glTF can be output instead using the `--out` flag.

 ## Usage